Geoffrey Rush: 2003–2011: Established actor

 Rush has appeared on stage for the Brisbane Arts Theatre and in many other theatre venues.
 He has also worked as a theatre director.
 In 2007, he starred as King Berenger in a production of Eugène Ionesco's Exit the King at the Malthouse Theatre in Melbourne and Company B in Sydney, directed by Neil Armfield.
 For this performance, he received a Helpmann Award nomination for best male actor in a play.
 In the beginning of 2009, Rush appeared in a series of special edition postage stamps featuring some of Australia's internationally recognised actors.
 He, Cate Blanchett, Russell Crowe, and Nicole Kidman each appear twice in the series.
 Rush's image is taken from Shine.
 He also appeared in the musical film Bran Nue Dae as Father Benedictus alongside Rocky McKenzie, Ernie Dingo, Jessica Mauboy, Missy Higgins, Deborah Mailman, Dan Sultan, and Magda Szubanski.

 In 2009, Rush made his Broadway debut in a re-staging of Exit the King under Malthouse Theatre's touring moniker Malthouse Melbourne and Company B Belvoir.
 This re-staging featured a new American cast including Susan Sarandon.
 The show opened on 26 March 2009 at the Ethel Barrymore Theatre.
 Rush won the Outer Critics Circle Award, Theatre World Award, Drama Desk Award, the Distinguished Performance Award from the Drama League Award and the 2009 Tony Award for Best Performance by a Leading Actor in a Play.

-2010s

 In 2010, Rush returned to the stage, playing Man in Chair in The Drowsy Chaperone on its Australian tour.
 That same year he also voiced Ezylryb/Lyze of Kiel in Legend of the Guardians and played speech and language therapist Lionel Logue in Tom Hooper's historical drama The King's Speech concerning King George VI, played by Colin Firth, and his speech impediment.
-The film focuses on their unlikely friendship as they work together after Edward VIII played by Guy Pearce abdicates the throne.
+The film focuses on their unlikely friendship as they work together after Edward VIII played by Guy Pearce, abdicates the throne.
 The new king relies on Logue to help him make his first wartime radio broadcast upon Britain's declaration of war on Germany in 1939.
 The film also starred Helena Bonham Carter as Queen Elizabeth, and Jennifer Ehle as Myrtle Logue.
 The film was a financial success earning $424 million at the box office.
 Rush's performance was praised by critics and earned him a British Academy Film Award win and nominations for the Academy Awards and Golden Globe Awards for Best Supporting Actor.